archie0732/nhentai-comic-crawler/README.md

 # nhentai-comic-crawler

+A program for downloading comics using simple `node.js`

 >[!Note]
 >
 > ## The old package has been deprecated
+> now u can use the new version to download comic!!

 ```bash
 # the old command,do not use this